 The second rarest seabird in the UK, little terns face a bleak future without our help

 In late April to early May, little terns start arriving on UK shores to prospect for the best nesting sites.
-They spend the summer raising their young then make the journey back to West Africa with newly fledged chicks in August.
+They spend the summer raising their young then make the long journey back to West Africa with newly fledged chicks in August.

 Predation, extreme weather, and human disturbance are major threats to little terns.

 When you watch the birds through the breeding cycle from mating to fledging, you can’t help being emotionally involved.
-I wonder how the full-time wardens cope, especially with the high number of chicks taken this year, but every fledgling setting off for Africa this year is a future breeding bird.
+I wonder how the full-time wardens cope, especially with the high number of chicks taken this year, but every fledgling setting off for Africa is a future breeding bird.

 Extreme weather also threatens little tern nests, which are simple scrapes in the dry sand above the high tide mark.
-At the end of June, a high spring tide combined with strong onshore winds was a major worry for Little Tern Recovery Project warden Fabienne Fossez who organised her team of wildlife wardens and volunteers to fill sandbags before the tide struck.
+At the end of June, a high spring tide combined with strong onshore winds was a major worry for Little Tern Recovery Project Officer Fabienne Fossez who organised her team of wildlife wardens and volunteers to fill sandbags before the tide struck.
 With only moments to spare, RSPB wardens moved eggs from scrapes at the front of the colony to temporary nests in buckets filled with sand.
 Chicks bowled over by the sea were lifted to safety and no nests or chicks were lost.

 Terns are easily disturbed by people or dogs that come too close to the colony.
-Regardless of whether dogs off the lead would enter the colony, terns see them as predators and may leave the nest.
+Regardless of whether dogs off the lead would enter the colony, terns see them as predators and may leave their nest.
 Eggs and chicks are exposed to predation, heat or cold and on the East Norfolk coast, the wind can be relentless even in summer.
 Birds who feel threatened may dive-bomb and give an alarm call warning people to move away.

 During my colony-watching shifts, I’ve been talking to dog owners about how we can help little terns.
 I’ve been heartened by people who are enthusiastic about these beautiful birds but saddened by others who selfishly and wilfully ignore signs and requests.
 Not everyone is interested in wildlife, but it puzzles me when people spite those who are by putting wildlife at risk.